Spatio-temporal modeling of urban extreme rainfall events at high resolution: Stochastic rainfall generation

+To further assess the dependence structure, we consider conditional exceedance probabilities.
+Bivariate probabilities were already used for model estimation and are therefore generally well modeled.
+For validation, we rather focus on trivariate conditional probabilities, defined as

 for any pairs of sites $({\s}_1, {\s}_2) \in \mathcal{S}^2$, given an exceedance at a conditioning site $\s \in \mathcal{S}$.
-The threshold $u$ is chosen as the empirical $95\%$ quantile of the data.
-These probabilities are estimated empirically from both observed and simulated data by counting joint exceedances at the three sites $({\s}_1,{\s}_2,\s)$ and dividing by the number of exceedances at the conditioning site $\s$.
-The results are shown in \autoref{fig:condprobs} for two selected conditioning sites.
-We observe that the largest conditional probabilities are generally well reproduced by the simulations, whereas smaller probabilities tend to be less accurately captured.
+The threshold $u$ is set to the empirical $95\%$ quantile.
+These probabilities are estimated empirically from both observations and simulations.
+We count joint exceedances at the three sites $({\s}_1,{\s}_2,\s)$ and divide by the number of exceedances at the conditioning site $\s$.
+Results are shown in \autoref{fig:condprobs} for two conditioning sites (additional results are available in Appendix \ref{sec:appendix_episode_swg_validation}).
+The main dependence patterns are well reproduced with large conditional probabilities well captured.